-The risk of transmission increases during transportation as there are many different occasions where it can happen.
+The risk of disease transmission increases during transport as there are many different occasions where it can happen.
 Whether it is in connection with PPE, the transfer from one team to another, or lack of training.
-To reduce the risk, these patients shouldn’t be moved or transported, unless it is highly necessary – they should only be moved and vacate the room for essential purposes, as well as have limited contact with other people.
+To reduce the risk, these patients shouldn’t be moved or transported, unless it is highly necessary.
+They should only be moved and vacate the room for essential purposes, as well as have limited contact with other people.

 How did the world deal with medical transportation during Covid-19?